Famous Movie Scenes Without the Green Screen Magic main image

 “Alice in Wonderland” - Before

 Alice in Wonderland used a similar approach as the avengers for some of their oddball characters.
 Tweedle-Dee and Tweedle-Dumb are two pear-shaped twins that in the story that featured larger than life characteristics.
-As you can see, production still chose to convey their round shape while filming the CGI seen.
+As you can see, production still chose to convey their round shape while filming the CGI scene.

 Besides the CGI suite, you’ll also notice that this scene is completely filmed on green screen with minor set props.
 This is because most of the Alice and Wonderland set required such otherworldly elements that it was best accomplished through CGI.
 We could only imagine what it would be like trying to act without

-Image via IMDB
+Image via Walt Disney Pictures

 “Alice in Wonderland” - After